 The roof curbs for these units consists of a full perimeter enclosure to support the unit just inside of the unit base rail.
+The 12.5 ton units contain a support base alignment rail and will extend past the end of the roof curb.

-Before installing roof curb, verify:
+Before installing the roof curb, verify: